-- A Certified Birth Certificate indicating that you were born in the United States or a territory of the United States; - Current U.S. Passport or U.S. Passport that has not been expired more than 10 years; - Certificate of Naturalization USCIS Form (N-550 or N-570); - U.S. government issued Consular Report of Birth Abroad; - Certificate of Citizenship (N-560 or N-561); - Unexpired U.S. Active Duty/Retiree/Reservist Military ID Card (DOD DD-2)
+- Copy of the South Carolina driver's license if the student first became a licensed driver in the state after Jan.
+1, 2002; - A Certified Birth Certificate indicating that you were born in the United States or a territory of the United States; - Current U.S. Passport or U.S. Passport that has not been expired more than 10 years; - Certificate of Naturalization USCIS Form (N-550 or N-570); - U.S. government issued Consular Report of Birth Abroad; - Certificate of Citizenship (N-560 or N-561); - Unexpired U.S. Active Duty/Retiree/Reservist Military ID Card (DOD DD-2)